100% Satisfaction Guaranteed

 To let the full face be captured, a mugshot must include both the side and front portrait of the arrested person.
 In these portraits, the subject also carries a placard that contains mugshot information that helps the police, investigators, and other law enforcement agencies identify the person.
 This information may include:

-Now, when someone asks, “what do criminals hold in mugshots?” you can tell them all about the unique features and roles of the modern booking photo.
+Now, when someone asks, “What do criminals hold in mugshots?” you can tell them all about the unique features and roles of the modern booking photo.

 STEP 1: Note the suspect’s name and alleged crime.